Date: Saturday 14th August 2021

 It runs over beautiful countryside in the Wye Valley and the Forest of Dean.

-There are 10 separate legs.
+There are normally 10 separate legs - however this year, like last year, there will only be 5: Legs 1,7,8,9,10 (permissions for those legs in the Forest of Dean have not been forthcoming).
 The route follows the National Trails of the Gloucestershire Way, The Wysis Way, The Wye Valley Walk and Offas Dyke.

-The total distance is approximately 75kms.
+The total distance for the 10 legs is approximately 75kms.
+The 5 legs is a total of 31.7kms.
 Each leg is between 4 kms and 11 kms in length.
-Overall ascent is 2200m.
+Overall ascent for the 5 legs is 1112m

-Teams of 10 take on the challenge.
+Teams of 5 (normally 10) take on the challenge.
 The winning team being that with the shortest accumulated time for the whole route of 10 legs.

 THERE WILL BE NO SPECIAL ROUTE MARKINGS FOR THE EVENT.